In this article

 This might seem counter-intuitive, but if you put your own name down as the person taking out the commercial lease, you can expose yourself to significant personal liability.
 Ideally, you should sign any lease in the name of a separate limited company rather than in your own name.

-As companies are treated as separate ‘legal entities’ in the eyes of the law, by not signing the lease in your name, the company instead becomes liable for paying the lease.
+Companies are treated as separate ‘legal entities’ in the eyes of the law.
+By not signing the lease in your name, the company becomes liable for paying the lease.
 This also means if you can’t afford to pay the lease, the company assumes the debt rather than you personally.

 However, not all landlords will agree to this, especially if the company has little to no financial history.
 An experienced solicitor can help negotiate a compromise in this circumstance to try and ensure your name is not on the lease.